serieseight/enable-buttons/README.md

 ### ignore

-If there is a button within the container that you don't want Enable Buttons to do it's magic on, then you can add the `data-ignore` attribute to it.
+If there is a button that you don't want Enable Buttons to do it's magic on, then you can add the `data-ignore` attribute to it.

 ```html
 <form class="js-enable-buttons">